RichardSCS/CVNPlusOne/README.md

 ## Database
 For first iteration we have set up testfile.bin.
 On calling `IndividualMiniproject setup`, db entries will be setup.
 On subsequent calls to IndividualMiniproject without `setup`, it reads the appointments from the db.
 On termination it writes the appointments created into the db.

+For the second iteration we have used MySQL.

 ## Style Checking Report
 The cpplint tool was used to check the style of the code.
 ![Screenshot of a checkstyle with no errors](reports/cpplint_10_18.PNG)